-Our mission is to elevate the intellectual curiosity, social responsibility, and success of enterprising students for postbaccalaureate education, impactful citizenship, and lifelong achievement.
-We bring together students of high potential and groom them for leadership in government, law, business, health, communications, education, and international service.
+The award-winning Frederick Douglass Distinguished Scholars (FDDS) program has emerged as one of the nation's best leadership development, career readiness, and graduate preparation programs.
+Our mission is to elevate the ideas, influence, and impact of enterprising students for socially responsible leadership, post-baccalaureate education, and lifelong achievement.
+We bring together student leaders with rare talent and groom them for success in creative industries, communications, government, law, science, technology, business, entrepreneurship, education, medicine, health, and international service.

-Scholarships: Every distinguished scholar receives full tuition, as well as general fees, books, on-campus housing, and a generous meal plan.
+Scholarships: Every Scholar receives full tuition, as well as mandatory fees, U-Pass, books, on-campus housing, and a generous meal plan.
 This scholarship is renewable for a total of four years of undergraduate study, provided scholars satisfy academic performance and program requirements.

-Customized Personal and Professional Development: Each scholar creates and implements a career and academic plan, strategically tailored to his or her short-term and long-term goals.
+Customized Career and Academic Planning: Each Scholar creates and implements a personal and professional development plan of action, tailored to his or her short-term and long-term goals.

 Leadership Development: Scholars are prepared to lead with confidence, vision, and inspiration.